Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: GDP to MINLP Reformulation Strategies

 \begingroup

 \endgroup

-In this formulation, when the binary variable \(y_{ik} = 0\), the corresponding constraint becomes \(0\leq0\), which is trivially satisfied.
-When \(y_{ik} = 1\), the original constraint \(h_{ik}(\mathbf{x}) \leq 0\) is recovered.
+In this formulation, when the binary variable \(y_{ik} = 0\), the corresponding constraint becomes \(\mathbf{0}\leq\mathbf{0}\), which is trivially satisfied.
+When \(y_{ik} = 1\), the original constraint \(h_{ik}(\mathbf{x}) \leq \mathbf{0}\) is recovered.
 Therefore, the disjunctive logic of the original GDP formulation is correctly enforced, and the reformulation is valid.

 However, the main drawback of this approach is that the continuous relaxation of the reformulation is often non-convex.
-In fact, the continuous relaxation has the same feasible region as the original MINLP with binary values, when projected to $\mathbf{x}$, providing no additional convex relaxation benefit to the solver.
-As a result, MINLP solvers must rely on internal convexification techniques to navigate the non-convex feasible space efficiently during the branch-and-bound procedure.
+In fact, when projected to $\mathbf{x}$, the continuous relaxation has the same feasible region as the original MINLP with binary values, providing no additional convex relaxation benefit to the solver.
+As a result, for almost any problem, MINLP solvers must rely on internal convexification techniques to navigate the non-convex feasible space efficiently during the branch-and-bound procedure.

-Despite its lack of favorable relaxation properties, the binary multiplication reformulation remains valid and easy to implement.
+Despite its lack of favorable relaxation properties, the binary multiplication reformulation is valid and easy to implement.
 It can be directly applied to GDP problems and passed to a general MINLP solver, which can handle non-convex problems.